Student Loans for Police Academy

 Police academy student loan repayment

-If you qualify for a federal Direct student loan as an undergraduate and police academy participant, you may be eligible for public student loan forgiveness (PSLF).
+If you qualify for a federal Direct student loan as an undergraduate and police academy participant, you are likely to be eligible for PSLF.

 With PSLF, you can qualify for loan forgiveness after making 120 consecutive monthly payments.
 But you’ll need to be enrolled in a qualifying income-driven repayment plan and apply for PSLF to be eligible.